Aggravated DUI Arizona (Felony) – ARS 28-1383

 Arrested for a DUI in Arizona?
 Call Today for Help!

-In Arizona an Aggravated DUI 28-1383 is a Felony Charge and if you are found guilty will get you mandatory PRISON time.
-It is important that you understand how serious an Aggravated DUI charge is.
+In Arizona, an Aggravated DUI (ARS 28-1383) is a Felony DUI Charge and if you are found guilty will get you mandatory PRISON time.
+An Aggravated DUI is much more severe than a Regular DUI or Extreme DUI, so it is important that you understand how serious an Aggravated DUI charge is.
 Read this page completely to learn about Arizona Aggravated DUI Laws and Penalties and then call us for a Free Consultation 24/7 at 602-307-0808.

 Most Aggravated DUIs are class four (4) felony crimes.
 On conviction of any DUI or DWI charge while your driver’s license was restricted, suspended, or revoked, you can be subject to felony penalties.
 If convicted for a 3rd DUI or DWI within seven (7) years from the first violation, you can be subject felony penalties.

 If you have been charged with an Aggravated DUI in Arizona then you will want to hire an aggressive and experienced lawyer to represent your case.
 DM Cantor is one of the most highly respected DUI law firms in Arizona and will help you get the best outcome possible.

 What is the Difference Between Aggravated DUI & DWI?

 Both DUI and DWI charges are equally serious and carry matching punishments.
 Arizona usually files two charges:

 - AGGRAVATED DUI (A.R.S. §1383 applying A.R.S. §1381 (A)(1)) Driving Under the Influence of intoxicating liquor (or drugs) while license suspended or third DUI / DWI within seven (7) years.